Swachh Bharat Abhiyan Critical Analysis

-Two incidents from the South African years of Mahatma Gandhi stand out distinctly.
-The first is the worst kind of racial discrimination that he suffered on the first class compartment of a train.
-He was heckled and thrown out of the train by a snobbish European at Pietermaritzburg station.
+Two incidents from Mahatma Gandhi’s life in South Africa stand out decidedly.
+The first is the blatant racial discrimination that he endured on the first class compartment of a train.
+He was harassed and thrown out of the train by a European at Pietermaritzburg station on account of his skin colour and ethnicity despite having purchased valid tickets.

-The second is related to cleanliness and sanitation.
-When Gandhi saw South Africa’s poor Black men, cleaning the toilet of others, and carrying buckets of excreta and leftover on their heads, he was deeply moved.
-It stirred his conscience in no small measure.
+The second incident is related to sanitation and cleanliness.
+When the Mahatma witnessed the poor black men of South Africa cleaning the toilets of others, and carrying buckets of excreta and leftover on their heads, he was deeply anguished and moved.
+It stirred his conscience to a great deal.
 That very day, he vowed to clean his own toilet.
-His vow resonated in his insightful remark: “If we do not keep our backyards clean, our Swaraj will have a foul stench.”
+His vow resonated in his penetrating remark: “If we do not keep our backyards clean, our Swaraj will have a foul stench.”

-Apparently in keeping up with the ideals of Gandhi pertaining to cleanliness, Prime Minister Narendra Modi chose October 2, 2014 Gandhi’s birth anniversary, as the day to launch the Swachh Bharat Mission.
+Seemingly, in tandem with Gandhi’s ideals with regard to cleanliness, Prime Minister Narendra Modi chose October 2, 2014 Gandhi’s birth anniversary, as the day to launch the Swachh Bharat Mission.
 The Prime Minister’s idea and vision of Swachh Bharat epitomizes the “Stench-Free Swaraj” articulated by the Father of the Nation.

 The Mission, which is the Central Government’s largest-ever sanitation programme, has been subdivided into Urban and Rural components.
-The principal resolve of the Mission is to make India open defection free by October 2, 2019- Mahatma Gandhi’s 150th birth anniversary.
+The chief resolve of the Swachch Bharat Mission is to make India open defection free by October 2, 2019- Mahatma Gandhi’s 150th birth anniversary.

 Swachh Bharat Mission (Urban)

-- Coming to Swachh Bharat Mission (Urban), it is overseen by the Ministry of Urban Development and is mandated to provide sanitation and household toilet facilities in all 4041 statutory towns with a combined population of 377 million.
+- Coming to Swachh Bharat Mission (Urban), it is under the Ministry of Urban Development and is commissioned to give sanitation and household toilet facilities in all 4041 statutory towns with a combined population of 377 million.

-- The estimated cost is Rs 62,009 crore over five years with the centre slated to assist with Rs 14,623 crore.
+- The estimated cost is Rs 62,009 crore over five years with the centre’s share of assistance being Rs 14,623 crore.

-- The Mission aims to cover 1.04 crore households, provide 2.5 lakh community toilet seats, 2.6 lakh public toilet seats and set up in all towns solid waste management facilities.
+- The Mission hopes to cover 1.04 crore households, give 2.5 lakh community toilet seats, 2.6 lakh public toilet seats

 At the core of this mission lie six components